 Organic certification is a similar case.
 For example, many farms in Sumatra do not use pesticides, herbicides, or the like, (much because they can not afford them) and could technically meet Organic certification criteria.
 However, paying the fees involved in certification is also out of their reach financially.
 I feel that the main ideals behind Fair Trade and Organic are benevolent; but the current implementation is causing many poor farmers (and not poor farmers) to become poorer because they either cannot afford certification fees, don't totally align with the ideals of the certification authority, or would rather spend their money on improving their coffee and paying their laborers.
 While coffee farmers who can afford the certification and choose to get it, receive a market advantage caused by a consumer pull for the certified coffees.
 Many coffee brokers, roasters, and retailers get certified and sell certified coffee not because they believe it is the ethical thing to do, but because its what the consumers are often pulling for.

 Certification is largely a marketing business, and a huge business at that.
-Muggswigz coffee & tea co. does happen carry some Fair Trade and Organic Certified coffees, but they are not advertised as such because we feel it gives an unfair marketing advantage.
+Muggswigz coffee & tea co. does happen carry some Fair Trade coffees, but they are not advertised as such because we feel it gives an unfair marketing advantage.
 But then again, how can we really say what's fair or unfair concerning an important issue deeply rooted in hundreds of different cultures across the world?
 I dunno, but I do know that whether you agree with the certifications or not, at least now maybe you know a little more.
 And knowing is half the battle.